Board and Batten Wall Tutorial (on textured walls!)

 Step 1.
 Plan your board and batten wall.

-Before you jump right into installing your board and batten wall, you need to grab a tape measure and some pen & paper to plan it out.
 It is important that the batten pieces (which are the vertical trim pieces that are attached on top of the boards) are evenly spaced, so take the width of your entire wall and divide it by the number of battens you want on the accent wall, which in our case was 5 (which includes the pieces of the right and left corners).

 If you are wondering how far to space your board and batten, I would recommend something in the range of 12″ to 18″.

 Our wall is 119 inches wide and we wanted 5 battens, so that means that there will be roughly 23 3/4 inches between each batten (119 ÷ 5 = 23.8).
-This measurement will be the distance between the battens from the center of batten pieces (which are 3.5″ wide in our case).
+This measurement will be the distance between the battens from the center of the batten pieces (which are 3.5″ wide in our case).

 Before shot of board and batten wall with marks where the boards will go

-Next, let’s take your plan and mark it all the wall.
+Next, let’s take your plan and mark it on the wall.
 Remember you need to account for the width of the batten pieces (which are 3.5″ wide), so starting from one corner, make a mark 1.75″ from the corner.
 This mark is the center of the first batten piece.

 From that mark, measure and make a second mark at whatever the distance is supposed to be between your batten pieces.
 Continue this all the way across your wall until you get to the other corner.
 If your math is right, your last mark should be 1.75″ from the far corner.